DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~

-\subsection inifiles_settingspara Setting parameters
+\section inifiles_triggerpara Trigger parameters

-The first part of a setting for a column must always be one of the following:
+The first part of a setting defines how the setting/effect is triggered and must always be one of the following:

 * __TableElementTypeChar plus Number__ (e.g. S48 for solenoid 48) determines which table element is controlling the specified effect.
 * __List of TableElementTypeChars plus Numbers__ delimited by @ (e.g. S48@W12@L59).
 This setting assigns the same effect to all table elements in the list.